PSG star Mbappe tests positive for coronavirus and will miss France-Croatia | Goal.com

 He featured in Saturday's 1-0 win over Sweden and scored the winning goal in that clash after breaking through a couple of challenges in the box before finishing from an acute angle.

-He will not, however, take part in the rematch of the 2018 World Cup final, a match in which he memorably found the net.
+He will not, however, take part in the rematch of the 2018 World Cup final, in which he memorably found the net.

+"Kylian Mbappe will not participate in France versus Croatia on Tuesday evening at 20:45CET at the Stade de France," a statement from the French FA has confirmed.

 "Like the entire delegation, Kylian Mbappe had undergone a test prior to the games of the international break.
 The result was negative, like the one last Wednesday, at the request of UEFA, before Sweden against France."